idirlab/freebases/README.md

 This repository contains the dataset, preprocessing scripts, and experiment results to the paper [Creating Variants of Freebase for Robust Development of Intelligent Tasks on Knowledge Graphs](https://openreview.net/pdf?id=ikw7gqAGz7A), where we lay out a comprehensive analysis of the challenges and impacts associated with three idiosyncrasies(Reverse Triples, Mediator Nodes, and Type System) of Freebase, a large-scale, open-domain knowledge graph, on intelligent tasks such as link prediction, graph query system, and graph-to-text generation.

+Freebase is amongst the largest public cross-domain KGs that store common facts.
+It possesses several data modeling idiosyncrasies rarely found in comparable datasets such as Wikidata, YAGO, and so on.
+Though closed in 2015, Freebase still serves as an important knowledge graph in intelligent tasks.
+We checked all full-length papers that use datasets commonly used for link prediction and were published in 12 top conferences during their latest versions (10 conferences in 2022, and 2 conferences in 2021).
+The 12 conferences are AAAL, IJCAI, WWW, KDD, ICML, ACL, EMNLP, NAACL, SIGIR, NeurIPS, SIGMOD, and VLDB.
+That amounts to 63 papers.
+57 out of the 63 papers used datasets produced from Freebase, while only 9 used datasets from Wikidata.
+The papers and the datasets used in the papers are listed in file **papers.xlsx**.

 **Reverse Triples**

 When a new fact was included into Freebase, it would be added as a pair of reverse triples.
 For instance, *(A Room With A View,167